ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+piring events, and become familiar with tins
+preseut character and improvement of out
 race.
 History is of some importance ; bu&#x27;.
 the past world is dead we have nothing l&#x27;i
 do with it.
 Our thoughte and our cmiccrr.s